10 STEPS TO BUILD YOUR OWN DÍA DE LOS MUERTOS ALTAR

 At Reina Rebelde, we are really into Día de los Muertos!
 It’s a tradition that we always celebrated growing up - my mother LOVED collecting things in Mexico, skulls, catrinas and funny things to celebrate our departed almas queridas.
 When I started putting up my own altar, it was the size of a shoe box, but it gets bigger every year.
 It has become an obsession of mine for many reasons, but the main one is this: it gives me the opportunity to properly honor my deceased loved ones.
+With the madness of 2020 in particular, this year will be very solemn but this altar will be even more important in our house.
 Building the altar takes time and thought and gives me a moment to pause and really reflect on those I have lost, what they loved before they crossed over, my memories of them, and the legacy they leave behind.
 I believe anyone can have a great altar - it is magic!

 - First off, there are no rules - it is really about finding offerings and recuerditos that would make your loved ones happy.